rrthomas/mit/src/feature/30-specializer/README.md

 Step 4: Instructions
 --------------------

-The script "gen-instructions" reads a labels file and writes out a C source file.
+The script "gen-specializer" reads a labels file and writes out a C source file.
 Run it like this:

-    $ ./gen-instructions my_prog.labels_pickle >instructions.c
+    $ ./gen-specializer my_prog.labels_pickle >instructions.c